carlobeltrame/sommertop/README.md

 1.  **Organize Materials:** Create a main folder in your Dropbox that you've specified in the `.env` file as `STORAGE_DIR` (e.g., `Sommertopkurs 2025/sommertop.ch`).
 2. Inside this target directory, create subfolders for different sections or topics of your course.
 3. Upload files (PDFs, Word documents, images, presentations, etc.) into the relevant folders.
+If you set up the Dropbox webhooks above, this should more or less be reflected instantaneously.
+If this does not work, the site should be automatically updated after 5 minutes.
+If you need an instant update, you can click the purple icon in the top left.
 4. To manually reorder the files and folders, prefix the filenames with 01_, 02_ and so on.
 The number prefix will not show on the website, but be used for ordering.
 5. To link to an external website, create a text file with the file extension `.link.txt` and put the link into this file.
 6. To include some text in a section, create a file with the file extension `.md` or `.html` and put the text into this file.
 In `.md` files, you can apply formatting such as **`**bold text**`**, _`_italic text_`_ or add enumeration lists.